weka/amg-utils/tools/amgctl/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
+4. Run linting and formatting checks: `make lint-all`
+5. Fix any issues: `make fix`
-4. Test on your platform
+6. Test on your platform
-5. Submit a pull request
+7. Submit a pull request

 ## License